mikecinnamon/MLearning/[ML-19] Example - The MNIST data (2).md

 1875/1875 [==============================] - 1s 533us/step - loss: 0.1061 - acc: 0.9683 - val_loss: 0.1726 - val_acc: 0.9501
 ```

 ## Q5.
-Convolutional neural network
+CNN model

 We dig deeper in this last section, exploring **convolutional neural network** (CNN) models, in particular a model based on a 2D convolutional network.
 We continue working with the rescaled features.
-Instead of using a (2D) 60,000 $\times$ 784 feature matrix, we pack the inputs in a 4D array, in which the axes are:
+Instead of using a 60,000 $\times$ 784 features matrix (a 2D array), we pack the training data as a 4D array, in which the axes are:

-* `axis=0` with dimension 60,000, identifies the inputs, *i.e*. the pictures,
+* `axis=0` with dimension 60,000, identifies the inputs, *i.e*. the images,

 * `axis=1` and `axis=2` both with dimension 28, identify the pixel positions.